heremaps/gluecodium/docs/franca.md

 **Note:** Non-static methods on a struct are not allowed to modify the underlying data.
 Consequently these methods are generated with a `const` qualifier in C++.

+**Note:** A method in a `Companion` interface can be marked as `Constructor` (see above).
+This provides a custom constructor for the struct type.
+Please note that this also skips generation of the all-fields constructor (which is otherwise generated for all structs), thus disabling the `JavaBuilder` feature (see below) for this struct type.

 FIDL:

     package example